ArneTillmann/AuDoLab/paper.md

 # Summary

-In Natural Language Process-ing  (NLP)  Unsupervised Document Classification is mainly done on large and balanced datasets.
+In Natural Language Processing (NLP) Unsupervised Document Classification is mainly done on large and balanced datasets.
-AuDoLab tackles this problem and provides a noval approach to one-class document classification for heavily imbalanced datasets.
+AuDoLab tackles this problem and provides a novel approach to one-class document classification for heavily imbalanced datasets.

-AuDoLab enables the user to  create  user specific out-of-domain training data and classify a heavily underrepresented target class in a target dataset, using Web Scraping, Latent Dirichlet Allocation Topic Modelling and one-class Support Vector Machines.
+Furthermore, AuDoLab enables the user to  create  user specific out-of-domain training data and classify a heavily underrepresented target class in a target dataset, using Web Scraping, Latent Dirichlet Allocation Topic Modelling and one-class Support Vector Machines.

+AuDoLab can be used for various applications for scientific research and also has various business applications.
+The following section provides an detailed overview of AuDoLab.
+Subsequently, it will be discussed how the theoretical models behind AuDoLab advance existing methods and software solutions.
+AuDoLab can be installed conveniently via pip.

+ installation and the package can be found in the packages repository or on the documentation website of TTLocVis

 # Statement of need